calint/obsidian/rust/Rust.md

 # Traits
 https://www.youtube.com/watch?v=Nzclc6MswaI
-* 5 traits your types should implement in a public crate: `Debug, Clone, Default, PartialEq, Send & Sync`
+5 traits your types must implement
+* in a public crate: `Debug, Clone, Default, PartialEq, Send & Sync`
 	* `Send`: type safe to send between  threads
 	* `Sync`: Safe to be shared via threads through references
 	* `Send + Sync` are "autotraits" implemented unless type contains a field that is not: